waivio/cl3/README.md

 Whereas [clifford](https://hackage.haskell.org/package/clifford) uses [Numeric Prelude](https://hackage.haskell.org/package/numeric-prelude),
 Cl3 is an easy to use, high performance, library that is based on the standard Prelude.

-Whereas [clif](https://hackage.haskell.org/package/clif) is for symbolic computing with or symbolic and numeric computations with finite and infinite-dimensional Clifford algebras arising from arbitrary bilinear forms.
+Whereas [clif](https://hackage.haskell.org/package/clif) is for symbolic computing using symbolic and numeric computations with finite and infinite-dimensional Clifford algebras arising from arbitrary bilinear forms.
 Cl3 is specialized to the Algebra of Physical Space, Cl3, using a high performance easy to use GADT interface.